Population specific resources

 - General inaccessibility of our healthcare

-Experiencing homelessness can create extra barriers when trying to access support.
-This can make it harder to address trauma and heal.
 In a study of people experiencing long-term homelessness, 50% reported a time when they wanted professional help but could not access it.
 This should not be mistaken for a lack of interest.
-In fact, only 9% expressed a lack of interest or readiness to address trauma and access support.
-Reported reasons for not being accessing support:
+Only 9% expressed a lack of interest or readiness to address trauma and access support.

 - Not knowing how to get help - 35%